Homer Wickline and Conrad Seamen Grants

 Grant Application Submissions

-Applications for the 2017 grants should be submitted after September 1, 2016 and received no later than April 15, 2017 (hard copy only; online applications are not available for Grants).
-Send to the following address:
+Applications for the 2022 grants should be submitted after January15, 2022 and received no later than April 15, 2022 (hard copy only; online applications are not available for these grants).
+Please send applications to the following address:

 Pittsburgh Concert Society

 1142 Driftwood Drive

 The grant recipients shall be contacted by early May, 2022.

 All documents sent to PCS in conjunction with this grant application become the property of PCS and will not be returned to the applicant.

 The 2020 PCS Homer Wickline and Conrad Seamen Memorial Fund of The Pittsburgh Foundation Grants wiere not be awarded.
 The amounts that would have been awarded in 2020 wiere added to those available in 2021.